freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 Searching and filtering
 -----------------------

-You can search through all source pseudonyms and the text of all conversations using the search bar at the top of the source list.
-This will not search for text inside submitted attachments.
+The search bar lets you search through all sources based on pseudonym or conversation content (include filenames of already downloaded submissions).
+This will not search for text *inside* document submissions.

 |screenshot_search|